Graphs Don't Stay Secret: Practical Subgraph Reconstruction Attacks on Defended Graph RAG: Evaluation

 \textbf{Model capability can amplify extraction fidelity.} Comparing GPT4o-mini to GPT5-mini, \ours{} gains substantial precision (Enron: 64.9$\rightarrow$74.8; HealthCareMagic: 50.0$\rightarrow$72.5 in \textit{RType} precision).
 This suggests that more capable models better execute the adversary's constrained extraction task (i.e., selecting correct incident relations and preserving typed fields).
 Improved capability and instruction-following can amplify adversarial risk by enabling higher-fidelity task-framed extraction, underscoring the need for stronger alignment and misuse-aware safeguards.

-\textbf{Implications.} Overall, Table~\ref{tab:main_results} shows that targeted subgraph reconstruction remains feasible in defended setting where the service explicitly prohibits verbatim context disclosure and graph-structure leakage.
+\textbf{Implications.} Overall, Table~\ref{tab:main_results} shows that targeted subgraph reconstruction remains feasible in the defended setting where the service explicitly prohibits verbatim context disclosure and graph-structure leakage.
 This enables targeted privacy inference and exfiltration of proprietary graph assets by recovering typed relations that can be directly reused for downstream analysis or knowledge base replication.
-We further evaluate additional defensive measures in Section~\ref{sec:defense}.
+We further evaluate additional defensive measures in Sections~\ref{sec:defense} and \ref{sec:real_world}.